Loyer scores 16 points, Michigan State rolls without Winston

 UP NEXT

-Western Michigan: It’s MAC play the rest of the way for the Broncos, who open conference play Saturday at home against Ohio.
+Western Michigan: It’s MAC opponents the rest of the way for the Broncos, who open conference play Saturday at home against Ohio.

 Michigan State: The Spartans host Illinois on Thursday and No. 11 Michigan on Jan.
 5.